Query Inspector

 Not Only Logging

-For instance, the following example will send information about slow queries to Fluentd.
+For instance, the following example demonstrates how to send information about slow queries to Fluentd.

 import org.fluentd.logger.scala._